Thailand for Visitors

 Of more interest is the exterior, on which several sculpted figures survive.
 Whilst many parts are missing, you can still see some finely detailed figures.
 The whole is unusually asymmetrical, with the figures on one side seated, while those on the other are standing.

-The photo on the right shows a close-up of a standing figure, in which you can see some of the fine detail of the clothing, headdress, and even a very large flower shaped earring.
+The photo above shows one of the best-preserved figures, in which you can see some of the fine detail of the clothing, headdress, and even a very large flower shaped earring.
 On the left is a full view of a seated figure.
-The hands are missing, but most of the rest is still there.
-[Note that you can click on the images to see a much larger version.]
+The hands are missing, but most of the rest is still there

-Chedi holding the builder of Wat Jed Yod
+Two other pagodas within the grounds of Wat Jed Yod

-Several other interesting chedis dot the grounds of this rather large temple.
+Several other interesting pagodas dot the grounds of this rather large temple.
 An empty platform is directly in front of the entrance to the "cave."
-Directly behind are two more chedi (right).
+Directly behind are two more chedi (above).
 One of them, presumably the larger, contains the remains of the king who built the temple.

 The whole place was rather empty, and this on a weekend when the rest of Chiang Mai was crowded with many Thai and foreign tourists for a long weekend.
 There weren't even many monks to be seen around the place, though one young novice stood watch to the entrance of the cave.
 I noticed some tiny earphones from a CD player in his ears as I walked past.
 Funny, I don't recall a walkman being among the eight basic possessions allowed to a Buddhist monk.